 Thursday July 22, 2004 Day 3

-The Navtex keeps issuing gale warnings for the Sea of Ikaria but here the wind is only 15-25 knots NNW.
+The Navtex keept issuing gale warnings for the Sea of Ikaria but here the wind was only 15-25 knots NNW.
 Yiannis, in Semele II, woke up feeling ill-disposed and did not appear all day.
 We swam a lot while Elias went spear fishing.

 We were invited for lunch in Semele II but after 1 PM Elias had not returned, so Manos and I feeling very hungry had a snack in Thetis.
 Finally Elias returned with a catch, and we all had lunch around 4 PM: fried cuttlefish, and other fishes, a salad, and Kalami wine.

 Later Froso, Manos, and I went swimming in a nearby small cove where we went with the dinghy.
 In the evening we went with the two dinghies to the St. George harbor.
-There I met the French S/Y Freya that winters in the Agmar Shipyard at Partheni, Leros and with whom I have crossed wakes several times in the past years.We were invited aboard for a drink.
+There I met the French S/Y Freya that winters in the Agmar Shipyard (renamed Moor & Dock) in Partheni, Leros and with whom I have crossed wakes several times in the past years.We were invited aboard for a drink.
 Later we climbed to the Mikro Chorio (Small Village) from where we admired the view.
 After our decent we sat at the Glaros where Yiannis, the proprietor, served us an assortment of mezedes along with the requisite ouzo.
 By the time we returned to our boats it was dark and the new moon had already set.
-Our plan is to sail for Marathi in the morning.
+Our plan was to sail to Marathi in the morning.

 Friday July 23, 2004 Day 4